 The CleanSeas campaign are planning ambitious measures to be adopted by countries and businesses to eliminate micro plastics from personal care products, ban or tax single-use bags, and dramatically reduce other disposable plastic items.
 Many countries have already joined the campaign with far-reaching pledges to fight with the growing menace of marine litter and micoplastics.

 We as individual needs to plan and act to avoid, minimize and stop using plastics and discarding any waste and litter.
 To support the movement, we need to make personal commitments to reduce plastic waste by small but meaningful actions like avoiding plastic bags and carrying reusable cloth or paper bags.
 Minimizing or eliminating the use of plastic water bottles, saying ‘no’ to use of straws and choosing products without microbeads and plastic packaging.
 Avoid all types of packaging and support alternative environmental friendly material.
+Learn more on ocean sustainability and how you can help.

 In addition, we need the engagement of all relevant stakeholders, including civil society, private sector and all citizens to support national and global efforts in eliminating the plastic pollution and containing marine litter.
 Only through a real and active engagement by all of us and with the help of dynamic partnerships, we will be able to effectively manage marine litter.